Feedback-MPPI: Fast Sampling-Based MPC via Rollout Differentiation -- Adios low-level controllers: Methodology

 \subsection{Implementation}

 Notably, the proposed gain computation \eqref{eq:gains_final} still makes use of parallel computation to achieve real-time performance even with a large number of samples.
 In fact, the cost gradients $\pdv{J^k}{\bfx_0}$ can be evaluated separately for each rollout and later combined with the appropriate trajectory weights $\omega^k$.

-The whole Feedback-MPPI algorithm has been implemented in a standalone Python library that we release as open source.
-This library makes use of JAX \cite{jax2018github} to run JIT compiled code on CUDA-compatible GPUs to perform parallel rollouts.
+The whole Feedback-MPPI algorithm has been implemented in a standalone Python library that we released as open source.
+This library makes use of JAX to run JIT compiled code on CUDA-compatible GPUs to perform parallel rollouts.
 Moreover, we make use of the Automatic Differentiation capabilities provided by JAX to compute the cost gradients in \eqref{eq:gains_final} in parallel together with the rollouts, improving the computational efficiency of the method.